 Regional forecast variability: The regional ensemble members exhibit the expected regional variability for O_3 , CO and particulate matter.
-Minor deviations (compared to CAMS-global and the majority of regional models) are generally noted, with MOCAGE having the most distinct PM10 behavior over western (sea salt) and southern (dust) Europe.
-CHIMERE has a problematic boundary implementation for O3 and CO.
+Minor deviations (compared to CAMS-global and the majority of regional models) are generally noted.
+The implementation of boundaries in CHIMERE and EURAD appears to be different compared to the other models, something that is particularly evident in the O3/CO lateral boundary plots.

-Diurnal cycles: Comparison of the diurnal cycles between the global and the regional forecasts over different European subregions indicate a good agreement for surface O3 and more pronounced diurnal variability for the surface CO global forecast.
+Diurnal cycles: Comparison of the diurnal cycles between the global and the regional forecasts over different European subregions indicate a good agreement for surface O3 and more pronounced diurnal variability for the surface CO global forecast than the regional ensemble members.
 The agreement in PM10 is better over northern Europe.